eugenefvdm/api-framework/README.md

 4. Run the tests (`./vendor/bin/pest`)
 5. Run Larastan (`./vendor/bin/phpstan analyse`)
 5. Submit a pull request

+When adding a new API, it has to be added to both ApiServiceProvider, ApiManager and a Facade.

 ### Code Style & Standards